-If a loan in your pool is not only cross-defaulted but also cross-collateralized with one or more other loans, whether or not the other crossed loan(s) is included in your pool, the mortgaged property securing the loan in your pool will serve as additional collateral for each of the other crossed loans.
-In that case, the loan in your pool would be secured not only by a lien on the related mortgaged property but also by a lien on each of the other mortgaged properties.
-At the same time, the related mortgaged property would also secure the other crossed loans.
-Cross-collateralization provisions expand the collateral available for repayment of one loan to include not only the related mortgaged property but also the other crossed mortgaged properties.
-If an event of default occurs under one of the crossed loans, the outstanding obligations under the defaulted loan can be satisfied by selling not only the other crossed mortgaged properties but also the mortgaged property securing the loan in your pool.
-If the related mortgaged property is sold, you will receive an early prepayment of principal from the related loan or loans.
-If prepaid loans are the only loans in the pool at the time of prepayment, the pool will be terminated and the stated principal balance of the remaining loans will be paid to you.
+If a mortgage loan in your pool is not only cross-defaulted but also cross-collateralized with another mortgage loan, then, whether or not the other loan is included in your pool, the mortgaged property securing the loan in your pool serves as additional collateral for the other loan.
+In that case, the loan in your pool is secured not only by a lien on the related mortgaged property but also by a lien on the other mortgaged property.
+At the same time, the related mortgaged property also secures the other loan.
+Cross-collateralization provisions expand the collateral available for repayment of one loan to include not only the related mortgaged property but also the crossed mortgaged property.
+Your pool may also contain a loan that may be cross-defaulted or cross-defaulted/cross-collateralized with a mortgage loan to be made in the future.
+If so, the prospectus supplement will identify or describe the future loan.